sabhanson/HW9-READMEgen/README1.md

 - [Questions](#questions)

 ## Installation
-installation instructions are here
+these are my installation instructions

 ## Usage
-this is how you use it
+use this how you please

 ## License
 <p>